-All other values in the S-57 VERDAT attribute are prohibited for vertical datum in S-101.
+All other values in the S-57 VDAT subfield and VERDAT attribute are prohibited for vertical datum in S-101.
 Data Producers should consider replacing prohibited values with a permitted value before conversion to S-101.
 Note that other information (typically attribute HEIGHT or VERCLR, etc) may need to be reviewed (if relevant) as a consequence of a modification of the vertical datum.

 S-57 Meta Object: Vertical datum (M_VDAT) (A)